Influence Computation and Maximization

 Input Parameters

-• -i <string>: The input graph filename.
-This parameter is mandatory.
+: The input graph filename.
+This parameter is mandatory.-type <string>

-• -undir: Treat the input as an undirected graph.
+: Treat the input as an undirected graph.-nopar

 IC Model Parameters

-• -p <double>: Probability with which an arc is in the graph (has an effect for the binary model only).
+: Probability with which an arc is in the graph (has an effect for thebinary

 Algorithm Parameters

-• -leval <int>: The number of (different) instances to evaluate the exact influence on (0 = off; default).
-If this parameter is 0 or not specified, the exact influence is evaluated on the same (number of) instances as specified by the -l parameter.
+or not specified, the exact influence is evaluated on the same (number of) instances as specified by the-l

 Output and Miscellaneous Parameters

-• -os <string>: Filename to output general statistics to (default: none).
+: Filename to output general statistics to (default: none).-

-• -oc <string>: Filename to output detailed coverage information to (default: none).
+: Filename to output detailed coverage information to (default: none). -t <int>

-• -numa <int>: Preferred NUMA node to allocate memory and run the algorithm on (default: any and all).
+: Preferred NUMA node to allocate memory and run the algorithm on (default: any and all).-seed <int>

 Typical Call